Jaffa: 1948 war

 On 25 April 1948, the Irgun launched an offensive on Jaffa.
 This began with a mortar bombardment which went on for three days during which twenty tons of high explosive were fired into the town.
-On 27 April the British Government, fearing a repetition of the mass exodus from Haifa the week before, ordered the British Army to confront the Irgun and their offensive ended.
 Simultaneously the Haganah had launched Operation Hametz, which overran the villages east of Jaffa and cut the town off from the interior.
+On 27 April the British Government, fearing a repetition of the mass exodus from Haifa the week before, ordered the British Army to confront the Irgun in battle and their offensive ended.
+On 29 April, the Irgun commander for the Tel-Aviv & Jaffa district, Eliyahu Tamler, was killed by a British shell.
+British High Commissioner for Palestine, Alan Cunningham stated that "It should be made clear that IZL attack with mortars was indiscriminate and designed to create panic among the civilian inhabitants."

-The fall of Haifa a few days earlier, and fear of another massacre similar to Irgun's Deir Yassin massacre, caused panic across the Arabs of Jaffa, leading most of them to flee.
+The Irgun bombing of Jaffa, whose casualties were mostly civilians, combined with the fall of Haifa a few days earlier and fear of another massacre similar to the Irgun's Deir Yassin massacre, caused panic amongst the Arab population of Jaffa, and most of them eventually fled the city.
+An Irgun intelligence report from 28 April stated that their bombardment of the city had "stopped the movement of buses to Jaffa and in it and paralyzed completely the supply of food to the city and in it.
+Hotels turned into hospitals.
+The shelling caused great panic.
+The port filled up with masses of refugees and the boarding of boats took place in confusion."
 The population of Jaffa on the eve of the attack was between 50,000 and 60,000, with some 20,000 people having already left the town.
 By 30 April, there were 15,000–25,000 remaining.
 In the following days a further 10,000–20,000 people fled by sea.
 When the Haganah took control of the town on 14 May around 4,000 people were left.
 The town and harbour's warehouses were extensively looted.
+The displacement of Jaffa's Arab population was part of the larger 1948 Palestinian expulsion and flight.

 The city surrendered to the Haganah on 14 May 1948 and shortly after the British police and army left the city.
+Israeli historian Benny Morris writes that "There was widespread institutional and private looting by Haganah and IZL troops and Tel Aviv citizens who infiltrated the town, there was robbery on the roads by patrolling Jewish troops (with ‘watches, rings, cash, etc.’ taken) and there was widespread vandalisation of property."
 The 3,800 Arabs who remained in Jaffa after the exodus were concentrated in the Ajami district and subject to strict martial law.
 The military administration in Jaffa lasted until 1 June 1949, at which point, Tel Aviv Municipality took over the administration; Jaffa Municipality, de-jure still in existence at the time, had not exercised any authority since 1948 until its dissolution in 1950.